 Grief curls inside me like the yellowed corners of aging drawer liners.
 Discomforting in its persistent slowness.
 The temptation to violently rip it off gnaws at my finger tips impatiently.
 When I left on my journey to California (and beyond) I didn’t imagine this outcome.
 Others may have.
 But I wanted to keep sacred my new awakening offered to me in this diagnosis.
 The opportunity to shed what no longer served my purpose.
 More than anything, I saw this trip as fulfilling the dual purpose of a potential reconciliation with western medicine and a burial for the death I experienced.
 I wanted to heal what had been a tumultuous and traumatizing experience by giving myself permission to trust a doctor and let him educate me further on what was going on with my brain.
 If in that exploration we were able to give me better management strategies or relief, that would be a bonus.
 So while others inserted bigger hopes into my waiting days, I sat quietly in my room, spending as much time as possible in a type of loving awareness where life feels fluid, long, and full of magic.

 I think about one of my final days before I left.
 The energy in the house was like that of a waiting room.
 Family gathered together awaiting a goodbye.
 My aunt and uncle were returning home to South Africa after their two week visit.
-By now, I’m very familiar with goodbyes and yet each time it strikes me in a fresh way.
-Adding nuance and depth to the experience – knowing that it will likely be years before we see each other again.
-The timing of it all felt surreal.
-Just days before my own departure.
-Like I was living past, present, and future all at once.
+I’ve kind of dissociated from goodbyes now.
+The pain of knowing that it will likely be years, if ever, before you see them again is best avoided.
+But the timing of it all felt surreal.
+Like I was living in the past, present, and future all at once.
 While I stay loosely tethered to my South African family through the gifts of the internet, each visit only reminds me of the depth of connection I feel when I share a physical space with them.
 Their energies oozing a sense of home.
 I miss them.
 I miss South Africa.
-While everyone participates in the ritual of waiting out the final hours together over coffee and homemade rusks, the emotion of it hangs heavy in my bones and I retreat to my little room where I can languidly let them wash over me.
+While everyone participates in the ritual of waiting out the final hours together over coffee and homemade rusks, the emotion of it hangs heavy in my bones and I retreat to my little room where I can languidly let them wash over me in the quiet magical space I had brought from the outside and grown inside my small room.
 I feel the softness of my blankets between my fingers and toes.
 The imagined warmth of the sun on my skin.
-While my sadness washes over me I also begin to feel the euphoria of a life well cultivated.
+While sadness washes over me I also begin to feel the euphoria of a life well cultivated.
 I spread those feelings out like a thick layer of butter over crusty bread.
 Focusing on the sensuality of sadness.
 Tempting out the larger perspective of the inevitably of loss in love and how many lives have been made richer by experiencing the underbelly of this particular paradox.

 Then I hear a little rap on my door.
 My aunt B approaches and asks if she can step into my sanctuary.
 Her understanding of my space makes my insides smile and I welcome her in.
 She shuts the door behind her and asks with the utmost respect if it would be okay if she said a prayer.
 While we have always shared a closeness, spirituality was never really a connection point between us.
 My experiences with Christianity left me feeling a combination of anger, injustice, shame, and impatience.
 Yet in this particular moment, the idea of a prayer (something I haven’t done since I was a child forced to in Sunday school) felt comforting if not a bit strange.
 My only condition was that I be allowed to join her.
 I felt a little unprepared at first but when she embraced me, I felt my breath return and I relaxed into her warmth.
 I held that embrace tightly and perceiving my readiness she began her prayer.
 I’ll keep private the particular words she shared that day but I will never forget them or the feeling of her tears on my arms as we continued to hold each other.
 She wanted me to be cured and to be free of my cage.
 I quietly translated this as the unique poetry of her pain.
 Born of confusion and grief, not just over my circumstances, but the circumstances in her own life which has brought on loss and pain.
 As much as she was holding me, I was holding her.
 I felt strong knowing that one of the gifts I received in all this was being able to sit with others comfortably during painful moments.
-To symphonize my pain with someone else’s pain and find peace in the truth of these moments.
-Something that may never have happened if it weren’t for the loss of “home” and the cycle of goodbyes that immigration so consistently provides.
+To symphonize my pain with someone else’s pain and find it makes a beautiful melody.
+Something that may never have happened if it weren’t for my familiarity with the cycle of grief that immigration so consistently provides.

 The doctor’s words rang in my ears like cathedral bells.
 Powerful and deafening.
 What the fuck am I supposed to do now?
-I felt that unquenchable scream rise up in my throat.
+I felt that unquenchable scream churn, bubble, and begin to rise up in my throat.
 Suddenly my room felt small.
 Too small.
-I missed the vastness of the desert where a scream is nothing but a vibration rippling into a space wise enough not to be frightened by the hysteria.
+I missed the vastness of the desert where a scream was nothing but a vibration rippling into a space wise enough not to be frightened by the hysteria.
+Where years of fallen tears dried out in the hot sun.

-My guides.
-Death and hysteria.
-Things I will always need to return to to find answers.
-So that is where I will begin to unravel the grief I am feeling because that is where it all began.
+I look to my guides for the answers.
+Intuition, death, and hysteria.
+Things I pledged myself to in order to find answers.
+So that is where I will begin to unravel for you the grief I am feeling inside, because that is where it all began.

-With every mile pulling me further from home, the death I spoke of felt all the more real.
+With every mile pulling me further from home, death felt all the more real.
 Each new sight, sound, smell, and taste becoming part of the ritual in preparing the dead for burial.
 Preparing myself for burial.
 A ceremony made all the more strange by performing it on myself – a living being.
 Well, that’s not quite true either.
-I was in purgatory.
-Undead.
-I had not seen or felt what awaited me yet.
-I was preparing to say good-bye and creating space for something new without really knowing what that would be.
+My body may have been pushing along the route of the California Zephyr but my soul was on a different train; running somewhere between Guadalquivir and old Seville.
+I had not seen or felt what awaited me yet but I was kept in motion by the inevitability of a meeting point between the two trains.

-Someone inevitably breaks the silence with some repeated observation about the size of the condiments or the surprising quality of the food available.
+Someone inevitably breaks the silence with some repeated observation about the diminutive size of the condiments or the surprising quality of the food available.
 By dessert, I am frantically waving over the dining car attendant to cancel my order, or put it in a to-go container as I try to politely but swiftly exit a conversation headed for Trumpsville USA.
+A surprisingly short walk from individually portioned condiments.
 There is nothing as potent as a bunch of white people feeling so utterly safe in their own views of the world that politeness and rule-following become a well-honed performance of their privilege.
 It was uncomfortably familiar and made the urgency of my exit visceral.

-The wheel turns again.
+Then the wheel turns again.
 Reminding me that even purgatory has its paradoxes.
 Perhaps it wasn’t the escape from it that grounded me.
 Perhaps it was simply being able to safely witness something up close that was uncomfortable.
-Now this would definitely not extend to witnessing violence, cruelty, or injustice.
-While these polite bigotries certainly have the potential as precursors for escalated abuse, I am not truly in a position to make that judgement call about the dining car passengers.
+While these polite bigotries certainly play a fundamental role in a more escalated abuse, I am not truly in a position to make that judgement call about the dining car passengers.
 My own background has at least shown me that.
-But here I was given access to a way of thinking, from which my own diverges so wholly, that I rarely get to witness it anymore without the noise of rage politics and divisive memes telling me to respond with hate or get out.
+But here I was given access to a way of thinking, from which my own has diverged so vividly, that it was meaningful getting to witness it in its natural habitat; without the noise of rage politics and divisive memes telling me to respond with hate or get out.
 While I still feel unreconciled, I remind myself how tethered my own healing is to my ability in finding an authentic expression of my values as they concern those who face disproportionate and cruel injustices, and right now, I don’t have capacity for dinner table politics nor do I know how effective or authentic they are to me.
 Instead, I sit in my little compartment tethering my shame, doubts, guilt, and exhaustion to love.
 Love for myself, love for humanity, and love for paradox.

 and in its train come ecstasies